 Certain states, like Delaware, use language from the Uniform Controlled Substances Act, which criminalizes obtaining controlled substances through fraud or misrepresentation.
 Other states, like California, follow the Uniform Narcotic Drug Act, which criminalizes obtaining controlled substances through concealing material facts or deceit.
 Additional laws in 23 states specify that information patients provide to a practitioner during the act of doctor shopping is not protected under the standard doctor-patient privilege.
 Ultimately, it is illegal for anyone to obtain, or attempt to obtain, a narcotic drug by deceit, fraud, misrepresentation, or concealment of facts.

 Because doctor shopping is against federal law, the act is considered a felony.
 If you get caught doctor shopping, your punishment could result in a multi-thousand-dollar fine and several years in prison.

 In most cases, punishment includes incarceration and significant fines.
-The severity of the sentence varies by state and usually depends on prior offenses, scope of the crime, and other considerations.
+The severity of the sentence varies by state and usually depends on prior offenses, the scope of the crime, and other considerations.
 No matter where doctor shopping occurs, it is considered a serious offense that should never be taken lightly.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.